New Payments Platform: PayTo

-PayID and PayTo routing
+PayID

 PayID is NPP's addressing service to enable payments.
 Its PayTo facility allows for payments to be sent by a user to a PayID.
 The following chart compares PayID mobile payments via NPP to electronic payments, or bank transfers.

 PayID will coexist with the BSB and account number addressing scheme.

 Osko

 Osko is owned and operated by BPAY, and operates on the NPP as an overlay service.
 It uses PayID as a reference for payments.
 Payments are instant to accounts that have been transferred to previously.